Children rang the bell at a time to draw the attention to their manifesto

-With the theme 'All Children Are Welcome to School, Including Children with Disability`, eight thousand students, with disabilities and without disabilities, of 29 schools in Bangladesh, rang the bell at a time for a minute between 12:00-12:01.
-Thus they created the attention to the policy makers and others, who are in a position to eliminate the barriers that prevent children with disabilities (CwD) from going to school.
-In line with the 'We Ring the Bell' programme, a global campaign of education pioneered by Lilliane Fonds, an organization based in the Netherland, this extra-ordinary campaign is organized in Bangladesh by its strategic partner Disabled Rehabilitation and Research Association (DRRA) and its 19 partner organizations.
+With the theme 'All Children Are Welcome to School, Including Children with Disability`, 12326 students, with disabilities and without disabilities, of 40 schools in Bangladesh, rang the bell at a time for a minute between 12:00-12:01.
+Thus they created the attention to the policy makers and others, who are in a position to eliminate the barriers that prevent children with disabilities from going to school highlighting the 10 action points on inclusive education.